Quick Summary: What Does Idea Management Software Actually Cost in 2026?

-Here is the short version: idea management software ranges from free (with severe limitations) to over $50,000 per year for enterprise platforms.
-Most mid-market options fall between $5,000 and $20,000 per year.
+Here's the short version: idea management software in 2026 ranges from free (with severe limitations) to over $100,000 per year for enterprise platforms.
+Most mid-market options fall between €5,000 and €25,000 per year.
 But pricing models vary wildly (per-user, flat rate, modular, usage-based), and the total cost of ownership often looks very different from the monthly fee.
+For a look at the full competitive landscape, see our 10 best idea management tools in 2026 guide.

 Why Most Vendors Hide Their Pricing (And Why That Should Worry You)